1. Which of the following occurred last:

 Ans. (a) The partition of Bengal done by Lord Curzon

-- The result of the dividing of Bengal was the Swadeshi Movement, which was proposed by Aurobindo Ghosh, Tilak, Bipin Chandra Pal, and Lala Lajpat Rai.
+- The result of the partition of Bengal was the Swadeshi Movement, which was proposed by Aurobindo Ghosh, Tilak, Bipin Chandra Pal, and Lala Lajpat Rai.

 - They wanted to spread this movement throughout India, but the Moderates were against it.